greg-raven/Uncommon-Sense/_drafts/all.md

 Men sleep peacefully in their beds at night because rough men stand ready to do violence on their behalf.
 George Orwell

-To see what is in front of one’s nose requires a constant struggle.
+To see what is in front of one's nose requires a constant struggle.
 George Orwell

 It is foolish and wrong to mourn the men who died.
 Rather we should thank God that such men lived.
 George S. Patton, Jr.